TakafumiSakagami/cpiaengine/Dev Assets/Script Converter/README.md

 The value of when linebreaks will be inserted can be changed by editing `convert_txt_to_dialogue.py` in a text editor, as can the name of the input file (`input.txt` by default) and the output file (`output.txt` by default).

-Though this won't insert intricate things such as image choices, fades, sound effects, etc... it will drastically speed up the process of converting written prose into useable code.
+Though this won't insert intricate things such as image choices, fades, sound effects, etc... it will drastically speed up the process of converting written prose into useable code, so I highly recommend you install Python and use this script!

 For example, a text file containing: